High polling despite naxal attacks in Maharashtra

 Chandrapur recorded 55.97 per cent polling, Ramtek (SC) 51.72 per cent, Wardha 55.36 per cent, Yavatmal-Washim 53.97 per cent and Nagpur 53.13 per cent.

-In 2014, final voting in Wardha was 64.79 per cent followed by Chandrapur at 63.29 percent.
+In 2014, final voting in Wardha was 64.79 per cent followed by Chandrapur at 63.29 per cent.
 The voting in Ramtek was 62.64 per cent, while Nagpur and Yavatmal-Washim had reported 57.12 per cent and 58.87 per cent polling, respectively.

 All these constituencies are in Vidarbha region, once a Congress bastion.